beckybai/reinforcement_learning_pytorch/README.md

 Working on TRPO.

 A very stupid problem: s^T* H * s < 0.
 The hessian-vector multiplication is abnormal ( extrem large)

+---20171211---

+TRPO still has problems.

+The origin ac is still oscillate when the critic is TD Value function, TD Q function.
+And the best value cannot be comparable with DDPG.